U.S. Stocks Pull Back as Energy Shares Drop

 ADVERTISEMENT

+"Clearly we are late in the economic cycle," said Ryan Detrick, senior market strategist for LPL Financial.
+Still, Mr. Detrick said, it appears "we've got another year or two of good potential economic growth" left in the U.S.

-Elsewhere, the Stoxx Europe 600 fell 0.2%, led by declines in the shares of banks and insurance companies.
+Elsewhere, the Stoxx Europe 600 fell 0.2%, weighed by declines in the shares of banks and insurance companies.

 Earlier, Japan's Nikkei Stock Average closed broadly flat, having been down as much as 0.6% during the day, as the yen strengthened against the dollar.
 The South Korean Kospi fell 0.4% and Australia's S&P/ASX 200 gained 0.2%.